Assessing Anthony Richardson's performance against the Lions

 “Man, just stick with it,” Richardson said.
 “He’s not going to catch every pass.
 I’m not going to throw a great ball every time.
 So, like I said, it’s the nature of the game.
 Whatever the game throws at you, you’ve got to just adjust and just play ball.
 He dropped the ball – so what.
 I don’t throw great passes all the time, so it is what it is.
 We’re going to get the next one.”

-Richardson also led the Colts in rushing, carrying the ball 10 times for 61 yards.
+Richardson also led the Colts in rushing, carrying the ball 10 times for a single-game career-high 61 yards.

 “Gosh, he made some good plays – off-platform throws,” Steichen said.
 “Obviously, had a big one on third down and we had a holding call on that one.
 But again, he’s battling like crazy.
 I thought he was good, didn’t turn the ball over.
 Made some good plays with his legs on that first drive.
 Just got to find a way to finish in the red zone, get those touchdowns going forward, right.”